Subconscious Communications

 Subconscious Communications (originally Subconscious Records) is an independent record label based in Toluca Lake, California.
 Originating in Vancouver, B.C., Canada, it was founded in 1993 by Dwayne Goettel of Skinny Puppy and Phil Western of Download.
 The label has been described as a "record label, musician collective, remix team, 32-track digital studio, [and an] analogue synth museum."

 History

 Dwayne Goettel and Phil Western founded Subconscious Records in 1993 to release a twelve-inch under Goettel's side project Aduck and Phil's alias Philth. cEvin Key arbitrarily took over control of Subconscious Communications when Goettel died on 23 August 1995.
 Artists previously involved with Goettel and Key joined him to help with the label.

 Under the SubCon 'services' page hides two pages listing the competition results of the 2001 and 2002 Cannabis Cup competitions.
 The Cannibis Cup was an annual competition that only survived an additional year after its inception in 2001.
 Since the name contains SubCon, it is assumed that the competition was formed by Subconscious Communications.

 Discography

-As of 2009, Subconscious Communications has released 44 albums under the label.
-The numbering of the albums however lists the final one (The Dragon Experience) as number 28; this is due to several albums being numbered in pairs, such as 11a and 11b.
-Logically this is due to the insignificance of the album (for example the limited edition albums of Skinny Puppy's "back and forth" and Tear Garden's "eye spy with my little eye") or a combination of releases, such as with PlatEAU's "music for grass" and "dutch flowers".

 Organized alphabetically by author then chronologically (represented by sub value).